Cross-Skeleton Interaction Graph Aggregation Network for Representation Learning of Mouse Social Behaviour: Proposed Methods

 \subsubsection{Intra-skeleton interaction modelling}

 Similar to \cite{wang2020learning, li2020dynamic}, we first construct $I$ types of skeleton sequences to learn behavioural information of mice.
-Following \cite{lauer2022multi}, we define the dense physical connections of all the keypoints.
-Then, we further design a sparse structure where keypoints in the same body part are aggregated into one keypoint by the averaging operation, as shown in Fig. \ref{fig:framework}(a).
-This is because some behaviours such as ‘approach’ can be understood based on the movements of keypoints from the sparse skeleton without knowing the exact locations of each keypoint (e.g., left and right ears).
+Following \cite{lauer2022multi}, we define the dense physical connections of all the keypoints to form the dense skeleton structure of each mouse, as shown in Fig. \ref{fig:framework}(a).
+Then, we further design a sparse structure where keypoints in the same body part are aggregated into one keypoint.
+The transition from dense skeleton structure to sparse skeleton structure is inspired by the established human body parts structure \cite{qi2023semantic,song2020stronger, huu2023step}.
+In these works, the average operation is normally utilised to aggregate neighbouring joints to obtain part-based skeleton structure.
+While acknowledging the structural differences between mouse and human bodies, we can apply a similar aggregation method to constructing the sparse skeleton structure consisting of three mouse parts, i.e., head, body and tail.
+The multi-scale skeleton graphs facilitate the extraction of behaviour-relevant features across different levels of granularity ( a comparison with CS-NLI using two dense graphs is provided in Tab. \ref{tab:CS-NLI_two_densegraphs}).
+This is because some behaviours such as ‘approach’ can be identified based on the movements of keypoints from the sparse skeleton without knowing the exact locations of each keypoint (e.g., left and right ears).

 To model the intra-skeleton interaction of mice (without loss of generality, we use two mice in this paper), we adopt the GCN-TCN structure shown in \cite{shi2019two} to encode the spatio-temporal representation (more details about this model can be found in Supplementary A).
 We adopt the standard GCN to extract spatial features from the structural node connections due to its flexibility on skeleton modelling.
 TCN is then used to extract temporal features from skeleton sequences.
 A residual connection is also added for both GCN and TCN.
 Mathematically, given the skeleton sequence $ \mathbf{X}_{s_{i}} ^{l} \in \mathbb{R}^{C_{l} \times T_{l} \times N_{s_{i}}},\forall i \in \left \{ 1,2,\cdots ,I \right \} $, where $s_{i}$ and $N_{s_{i}}$ denote the $i$-th skeleton and the number of the nodes in this skeleton, we define such interaction as follows: